tagtogorg/tagtog-doc/ioformats.md

       <tr>
         <td><code>verbatim</code></td>
         <td>ANY file that will be parsed as already pre-formatted.
 No transformation is done at all to the given content.
-This is ideal, for instance, for files that contain arbitrary indentation or white spaces.</td>
+This is ideal, for instance, for files that contain arbitrary indentation or white spaces. <a href="API_documents_v1.html#examples-send-plain-text-as-verbatim">Example</a>.</td>
       </tr>

       <tr>